 This federal grant is intended for undergraduate students with exceptional financial need.
 Eligibility is based on need as determined by the needs analysis.
 The award ranges from \$375 to \$4,000 (dependent upon fund availability) with a stated application deadline of September 1.
 Priority of funding is given to those who apply early.
-The Free Application for Federal Student Aid (FAFSA) is used to apply.
+The FASFA is used to apply.